antz22/ConnectAnon/README.md

     Android Play Store
     Apple App Store
 - releasing the code? (any sensitive information?) // open source it? (market it, reddit it, etc)
+- notify when history reset
+- maybe make this instead just throw an error and not make the conversation - users should archive convos anyway.

 ### Important